petersulyok/smfc/README.md

 In this service a fan control logic is implemented for both zones which can:

- 1. read the zone's temperature from Linux kernel  (in case of HD zone this is an average value of multiple hard disks)
+ 1. read the zone's temperature from Linux kernel (minimum, average, maximum temperature values can be calculated based on the configuration)
  2. calculate the proper fan level based on a user-defined control parameters and the temperature value
  3. setup the newly calculated fan level with the help of `ipmitool`